Title

 A Philippine law aims to enhance professionalism in the Armed Forces of the Philippines by strengthening the merit system, implementing fixed tour of duty for key officers, refining retirement rules, and introducing forced attrition for personnel who fail to qualify for promotion.

-Key officers with a fixed tour of duty of three years include the Chief of Staff, Vice Chief of Staff, Deputy Chief of Staff, Commanding General of the Philippine Army, Commanding General of the Philippine Air Force, Flag Officer in Command of the Philippine Navy, Unified Command Commanders, and the Inspector General.
+Upon appointment, the Chief of Staff, Vice Chief of Staff, Deputy Chief of Staff, Commanding Generals of the Philippine Army and Air Force, Flag Officer in Command of the Philippine Navy, Unified Command Commanders, and the Inspector General.

 Analyze Cases Smarter, Faster